paulgarces/Hand-Gesture-Password/README.md

 → Do same 3 gestures → Access Granted
 → Enter app name in the terminal: Spotify → Spotify opens
 ```

----

-This project shows how creative computer vision and user interaction can be — gesture-based authentication is just the beginning!